 Canned Chickpeas + Tahini + Olive Oil + Lemon + Garlic + Salt

 This hummus is a variation on my Rich Homemade Hummus, only made with canned beans instead of freshly cooked ones.
 Use a little bit of the broth from the can to add flavor.
-For each can, I like to use about 1/4 cup of tahini, 1/2 cup olive oil, 1 garlic clove, and the juice of 1 lemon, but play around to find the balance of richness and tanginess that you prefer.
+For each can, I like to use about 1/4 cup of tahini, 1/2 cup olive oil, 1 garlic clove, and the juice of 1 lemon, plus salt, but play around to find the balance of richness and tanginess that you prefer.
 This is easily doubled, tripled, quadrupled for a crowd.

 Time-to-Plan-Ahead Deliciously Creamy Hummus